FUEL4EP/HomeAutomation/AsksinPP_developments/addons/hb-ep-devices-addon/CCU_RM/AsksinPP_addon_files_generator/README.md

 - a singular install 'install_<addon_name>' is newly introduced instead of the previous style of one install script per device
 - a singular uninstall 'uninstall_<addon_name>' is newly introduced instead of the previous style of one uninstall script per device

-- the following software installations are prereqisites:
+- the following software installations are prerequisites:

 	+ install [groovy](https://groovy-lang.org/), a multi-faceted language for the Java platform, on your computer
 	+ install [XML Copy Editor](https://xml-copy-editor.sourceforge.io/) on your computer